The Golden Question You Should Ask Before Resigning

 There should be a forfeit.
 It might be a box of chocolates or a crate of beer.

-It will be the price for them to transform into a warrior and resign only when there’s not even a 0.1% chance of winning.
+It will be the price for them to become warriors and resign only when there’s not even a 0.1% chance of winning.

 Train yourself and your spirit to fight until the end.
 And if you’re not sure if it’s time to resign or if there’s still room to fight, ask the golden question.